Sliick / Articles / Product

 • Bundle: a named, ordered collection of templates rendered together against a single record as one combined PDF.
 Bundles publish to immutable releases too.

-• Batch: a bulk run that produces many PDFs from one template (or one bundle) against many records.
+• Batch: a bulk run that produces many files from one template (or one bundle) against many records.

 • Base object: every template (and bundle) is anchored to a single Salesforce object.
 Merge fields and runtime data come from records of that object.

-There are three ways to generate a document: from a record page (one click), from the Doc Batches console (bulk), or from a Flow (record-triggered, scheduled, or screen).
-All three share the same rendering engine, so what your admin sees in proof is what every recipient gets.
+There are four ways to generate a document: from a record page (one click), from a list view (tick records and click a mass-action button), from the Doc Batches console (admin bulk), or from a Flow (record-triggered, scheduled, or screen).
+All four share the same rendering engine, so what your admin sees in proof is what every recipient gets.

-Quick start: generate a PDF from a record
+Quick start: generate a document from a record

-The fastest path from a fresh install to a generated PDF, assuming an admin has already done section 3 below.
+The fastest path from a fresh install to a generated file, assuming an admin has already done section 3 below.

 1. Open a Salesforce record on an object that has a published Sliick Docs template (Account, Opportunity, your custom object).